-The property is identified as "Low / Medium Density Residential", "Medium Density Residential" and "Park" in the Highway 427 Industrial 47-1 and 47-2 Block Plan.
+The property is identified "High Density Residential", Low/Medium Density Residential", "Elementary School", "Park" and "Valleyland" in the Highway 427 Industrial 47-1, 47-2 Block Plan.
 The Block Plan does not have policies associated with each area.

 An amendment to the Block Plan is not required.
 In accordance with Section 4.1.1, minor adjustments and relocations of land uses are permitted.
 The proposed development is generally in accordance with the Block Plan and will not require any adjustments.